godotengine/godot-docs/classes/class_editorsettings.rst

 - :ref:`String<class_String>` **get_settings_dir** **(** **)** const

-Get the global settings path for the engine.
-Inside this path you can find some standard paths such as:
+Gets the global settings path for the engine.
+Inside this path, you can find some standard paths such as:

-settings/tmp - used for temporary storage of files
+``settings/tmp`` - Used for temporary storage of files

-settings/templates - where export templates are located
+``settings/templates`` - Where export templates are located

 .. _class_EditorSettings_method_has_setting: